 Cash and Dylan had exchanged letters prior to actually meeting in person at the 1964 Newport Folk Festival.
 Cash had given Dylan his guitar, a traditional sign of respect among country musicians.
 Cash happened to be recording his own album in the same studio when Dylan was working on Nashville Skyline so the two were bound to hook up.

 Bob Johnston, Bob’s longtime producer, saw the proximity of the two as a golden opportunity.
 He readied the studio to record.
-He tried to make an intimate, inviting setting in order to lure the two into recording.
+He tried to create an intimate, inviting setting in order to lure the two into recording.

 It worked, sort of.
 Cash and Dylan recorded eighteen songs together, a mixture of Cash, Dylan, and traditional tunes.
 And while it is great fun to watch and listen to them in the studio together (see below), the end results are spotty at best.
 Lots of forgotten lyrics, wrong notes, and bad timing.
 Girl from the North County is arguably the best of the lot.
 One Too Many Mornings works as well.